History and exam

 May be associated with malnutrition.

-With dental caries, an eating disorder is a possible etiology.
+With dental caries, an eating disorder is a possible aetiology.

-Fissures with alopecia, diarrhea, and oral ulcerations suggest a zinc deficiency.[2]
+Fissures with alopecia, diarrhoea, and oral ulcerations suggest a zinc deficiency.[2]

 May occur secondary to inflammatory bowel disease or zinc deficiency.[2]

-Fissures with alopecia, diarrhea, and oral ulcerations suggest a zinc deficiency.
+Fissures with alopecia, diarrhoea, and oral ulcerations suggest a zinc deficiency.

 May occur secondary to inflammatory bowel disease.

-Fissures with alopecia, diarrhea, and oral ulcerations suggest a zinc deficiency.
+Fissures with alopecia, diarrhoea, and oral ulcerations suggest a zinc deficiency.

 Suggestive of iron deficiency.[2]